 Job alternation leave is an arrangement where a full-time employee in a private or public-service employment relationship, in agreement with his/her employer, takes a leave.
 The unemployment fund pays job alternation compensation for the duration of the leave, while the employer hires a person registered as an unemployed job seeker with the TE Office to replace the employee for the same time.

 The employee taking the leave is paid job alternation compensation for the duration of the leave, amounting to 70% of his/her earnings-related daily allowance.
-Job alternation compensation is paid for a maximum of 180 days.
+Your job alternation leave can last up to 180 calendar days.
 In order to qualify for job alternation compensation, you must have had a work history of at least 20 years and an employment relationship of at least 13 consecutive months with the same employer.

 You may take job alternation leave from a full-time job if you have signed an agreement with your employer about taking job alternation leave.
 Your employer hires a person registered as an unemployed job seeker with the TE Office for the duration of the leave.